 Creating Healthy Neighborhoods: Evidence-based Planning and Design Strategies (APA Planners Press/Routledge, 2017), co-authored with Emily Salomon and Laura Smead, bridges the gap research on health and place and neighborhood planning and design: synthesizing and adapting research findings, proposing how to make informed decisions in the absence of research, and embedding this in a health-informed planning process.

-• Through 2025 I am continuing work on how to develop environments for aging including how climate change will make it more difficult to age in place, how technologies can help older people in homes and neighborhoods, and identifying potential innovations in housing and neighborhood design.
+- Through 2026 I am continuing work on how to develop environments for aging including how climate change will make it more difficult to age in place, how technologies can help older people in homes and neighborhoods, and identifying potential innovations in housing and neighborhood design.
+I am also reflecting on the different approaches to measuring and assessing healthy places.

 Reflective Practice/Process of Planning and Design